thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-16-premium-prediction.md

 df.drop(columns=["Policy Start Date", "id"], inplace=True, errors="ignore")  # Remove ID and date column
 ```

 Note that not all features are useful predictors.
 Some categorical features may have no real impact on numerical outcomes.

-Therefore, we use ANOVA test to check whether different categorical feature (like "Gender", "Policy Type", etc.) cause real differences in important numerical features ("Age", "Annual Income", etc.).
+In the following, we use ANOVA test to check whether different categorical feature (like "Gender", "Policy Type", etc.) might make real differences in important numerical features ("Age", "Annual Income", etc.).

 ```python
 # Identify Categorical & Numerical Features